anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   * A BRSKI-PRM domain registrar offers additional endpoints as defined in {{registrar_component}} to support the the signature-wrapped artifacts used by BRSKI-PRM.

 * Vendor services: Encompass MASA and Ownership Tracker and are used as defined in {{!RFC8995}}.
-  A MASA is able to support enrollment via Registrar-Agent without changes unless it checks the vouchers proximity indication, in which case it would need to be enhanced to support BRSKI-PRM to also accept the Agent-Proximity Assertion (see {{agt_prx}}).
+  A MASA responsible for pledges that implement BRSKI-PRM is expected to support BRSKI-PRM extensions:

+  * The default format for voucher artifacts (incl. voucher-request) is JWS-signed JSON as defined in {{I-D.ietf-anima-jws-voucher}}.
+  * The Agent-Proximity Assertion (see {{agt_prx}}) requires additional validation steps as defined in {{masa_interaction}}.

 ## Nomadic Connectivity {#arch_nomadic}